Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

     from pytorch_lightning import Trainer

-    # Automatically logs to a directory (by default lightning_logs/)
+    # Automatically logs to a directory (by default ``lightning_logs/``)
     trainer = Trainer()

 To see your logs:

 .. code-block:: bash

-    # Install tensorboard
-    pip install tensorboard
     tensorboard --logdir=lightning_logs/

-To run tensorboard in a jupyter notebook environment, use the following in a jupyter cell:
+To visualize tensorboard in a jupyter notebook environment, run the following command in a jupyter cell:

 .. code-block:: bash